 To get from one island to another there are bridges, tunnels and ferries.
 As moving between islands is so easy, North Norway is the perfect place where to island hop.
 So just go ahead – island hop by motorhome!

 Norway by Motorhome: Lofoten, Senja & Tromsø

-Below you will see our itinerary, starting at Rovaniemi, Finland and crossing the Finnish-Norwegian border at Kilpisjärvi.
+Below you will see our itinerary, starting from Finland and crossing the Finnish-Norwegian border at Kilpisjärvi.
 In Norway we took the E6 straight to the Lofoten Islands a few hundred km south.
 That was across mountains.

 On the way back from Lofoten it was all across islands.
 We returned through Vesterålen, Senja, Sommarøy and Tromsø:

 North Norway driving itinerary: Lofoten, Senja and Tromsø